lyuskod/task-aqa-prestashop/README.md

 mvn clean test
 ```
 ### Directly from feature file
+In that way, you should have been installed `Cucumber` extension for your IDE.
+Make use the following configuration settings are filled in:
+- `Main Class = io.cucumber.core.cli.Main`
+- `Glue = com.github.prestashop.transformations com.github.prestashop.hooks com.github.prestashop.steps`

+How to run:
 - Right click on any feature file and select `Run ${feature-file-name}`
 - Open any feature file content and click `Run` near feature file name or scenario